ewolff/microservice-istio/HOW-TO-RUN.md

 Enter `kubectl -n istio-system port-forward deployment/grafana 3000:3000` to create a proxy for the Grafana service.
 You can access the tool at http://localhost:3000/ then.
 There are quite a few predefined dashboards.
+In case they are not listed at the start page, go to Dashboard (4 tiles symbol) --> Manage.

 You can also use the shell script `monitoring-grafana.sh`.